uncopenweb/miniServer/README.rst

 :Author: Gary Bishop
 :Author: Peter Parente
 :Description: A very simple tornado-based server for various services.
+I think of it as modern CGI for nginx.

 Status
 ======